 - Choose GPU in the drop-down under Perform scaling on.

 - Save your settings and restart your system.

-If all else fails, your last option is to reinstall Windows to reset all your settings.
-You don’t have to worry about your files because using the Reset This PC option does not erase any of your data.
-You also don’t need to rely on an installation media to perform the reset, although the process might take some time.
+Another option is to reinstall Windows 10/11 to reset all your settings.
+You don’t have to worry about your files because using the Reset This PC option does not erase your personal data.
+You also don’t need to rely on installation media to perform the reset, although the process might take some time.